-- Press foot pedal all the way down to flush the water from the bowl.
+- Press the foot pedal all the way down to flush the water from the bowl.

 - Remove the water hose that attaches to the back of your toilet.

-- If your toilet has caps over the mounting bolts remove them and set a side.
+- If your toilet has caps over the mounting bolts remove them and set them aside.

 - Remove mounting nuts.